 - How will granting time for project work subtract time from other assignments?

 - How can we determine the appropriate time to dedicate to assignments?

 - What happens when too much or too little time is estimated for assignments?

 Don’t wait until after the students have designed a cool assignment to saddle them with the bad news that there's just not enough time to complete it.

 6. Do explore ways of building upon current curricular assignments to introduce new learning opportunities.
 For instance, as suggested on the Learning Scientists blog, upgrade how flashcards are used as a review tool.
 Maybe devise a plan to never assign the dreaded five-paragraph essay again, like the educator John Warner.
-Try a new take on vocabulary practice with Dana Johansen's quick word gradient activity.
-Even challenge students to develop their own revisions of traditional assignments.
+Try a new take on vocabulary practice with Dana Johansen’s quick word gradient activity.
+Challenge students to develop their own revisions of traditional assignments.

 Don’t neglect to model examples of ways that students may modify current assignments.

 7. Do acknowledge that students may react differently to the responsibility of participating in curriculum decisions.
 To build confidence in their choice making, communicate that it is safe for them to jump in quickly or ask for more information.
 Also, allow students to opt out of the process if they ask.

 Don’t force choices upon students when they are uncomfortable with participating in curriculum conversation.
 This may result in a power struggle, and the student will resist contributing useful ideas.